Last Updated on August 9, 2024

 Run Flat Tires, as the name suggests, are designed to keep running even after they get punctured.
 Unlike conventional tires, they can maintain their shape and performance for a certain distance after a puncture, giving drivers ample time to reach a service station or a safe location.

-You can punch a hole in your tire with run-flat tires and keep driving, but only for a while.
+With run-flat tires, you can punch a hole in your tire and keep driving, but only for a while.
 During the next 50 miles, you must stop at a garage or a tire shop to repair or replace your tire.

 A run-flat tire does pretty much what its name implies.
 These tires maintain their shape even when damaged.
 That not only allows you to keep driving, but it also keeps your damaged tire from popping off its rim.
 When your tire stays on the rim, the chance of an accident caused by a blowout is significantly reduced.